-The Trustee Board met formally three times during the year to consider the business of the Plan before being replaced by Law Debenture Pension Trust Corporation plc as sole Trustee.
-Law Debenture subsequently held one Trustee stewardship meeting with the Company during the year.
+Law Debenture Pension Trust Corporation plc as sole Trustee has held two Trustee stewardship meetings with the Principal Employer during the year.

 Plan changes

 There were no changes to the Plan in the year.

 Financial statements

 The financial statements included in this annual report have been prepared and audited in accordance with the regulations made under Sections 41 (1) and (6) of the Pensions Act 1995.